 After stopping posting gaming videos, he turned to pranks that involved spending money.
 He began to splurge thousands of dollars online and also came up with films such as ‘5$ For Hot Girls To Advertise Your YouTube Channel.’

 However, he came to national prominence when he made a film called ‘Giving A Random Homeless Man $10,000.’ and began to give money to random Twitch streamers he liked.
-He always claimed that an app called Quidd were the ones sponsoring the money he was giving away in plentiful amounts.
+He always claimed that an app called Quidd sponsored the money he was giving away in plentiful amounts.

 One of his videos titled ‘I Gave $500,000 To Random People,’ has garnered more than 1.9 million views.
 There’s another side to his character though and this time instead of giving money away, he decided he’d try and earn some serious cash for himself…so chanced his arm with the lottery.

 Donaldson’s Lottery Win

-What did he do to get a lottery win?
-He went out, and in a stunt which saw him try to win a big $10 million jackpot, he bought $30,000 worth of scratch-off lottery tickets to see if he could claim the prize.
+What did he do to get the lottery win?
+He went out, and in a stunt that saw him try to win a big $10 million jackpot, he bought $30,000 worth of scratch-off lottery tickets to see if he could claim the prize.

 In total, he spent $30 per ticket, meaning he’d bought 1000 tickets.
 He then, alongside his crew, and with the help of a lottery app, set about scratching the cards to see if they could claim any prizes.
 The whole process took a good few days to complete and he documented the story and outcome in a film that he shared with his viewers on YouTube.